epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-07-06-modularized-awesome-structure.markdown

 * Theme directory (text and image resources)
   There can be as many theme as needed.

 {% highlight bash %}
 awesome
 ├── rc.lua
-└── themes
+└── main
-    ├── error-handling.lua
+    └── themename
-    └── and stuff (*.lua)
+        └── theme.lua
 {% endhighlight %}

 I start this project by slit some code in main rc.lua to main folder.

 {% highlight bash %}
 awesome
 ├── rc.lua
 └── main
-    └── themename
+    ├── error-handling.lua
-        └── theme.lua
+    └── and stuff (*.lua)
 {% endhighlight %}

 After a while, I begin to realize, there are also as many statusbar (wibox) setting as needed.